 Trading divergence involves the use of price action and technical trading indicators to find potential turning points in the market.
 From Forex trading to futures, trading divergence is a popular method of trading.

 Finding a divergence is not a guarantee that a shift in price is going to happen but combined with other information, can be a decision-maker for a trader.

-What Is Divergence?
+What Is Divergence In Trading?

-There are two main types of divergence:
+There are two main types of regular divergence:

 You will see a momentum indicator moving upwards while the price is still heading to the downside.
-Traders with short positions may want to manage the trade while others may look for a trading position to the upside.
+Those with short positions may want to manage the trade while others may look for a trading position to the upside.

-What Indicators To Use For Divergence Trading
+What Technical Indicator To Use For Divergence Trading

 When using the MACD, I prefer to use a modified version called the 3/10 oscillator.
 Here is a graphic of the settings I use for this modified MACD which makes it more sensitive to price action.